Table of Contents

 - 10 Medicinal Uses of Cassia tora

-- 11 Dosage of Cassia tora
+- 11 The Dosage of Cassia tora

 Cassia tora or Senna tora occurs throughout the tropics, including India Sri Lanka and Philippines.
 It mainly grows as a weed on road sides and waste ground in the dry regions and is commonly known as Panwarh, Chakunda, Chakramard, Reli, Elwan, Edagaja, Dadrughna, Sickle senna, Sickle pod, Tora, Tovara, chakvad, Thakara, foetid cassia or Ringworm plant.

 Cassia tora is an important medicinal plant of Ayurveda.
 It is known as Chakramarda and Dadrughna due is due to its therapeutic efficacy to treat ringworm.
 Seeds are purgative, tonic and febrifuge.
 The roasted seeds are excellent diuretic.
-A decoction of the powdered seeds is a mild purgative.
+A decoction of the powdered seeds are a mild purgative.

 A small weed, subshrub, upto 75-100 cm; branchlets glabrous.

 Leaf: Paripinnate, with subulate glands between the leaflets of the 2 lower pairs; leaflets obovate, glabrous above, pubescent beneath upto 4 cm long, 3 pairs, thin, coriaceous.

 Flowers: Racemes terminal, corymbose; Sepals 5, oblong to rounded.
 Petals 5, yellow.
 Perfect stamens 6–7.

 Fruit: Linear, subtetragonous, puberulous, short, stipitate, flat, compressed.